brymko/nvim-dap-ui/README.md

       "repl"
     },
     height = 10,
-    position = "bottom" -- Can be "bottom" or "top"
+    position = "bottom", -- Can be "bottom" or "top". auto_insert = false, -- Set the cursor in the tray in insert mode.
   },
   floating = {
     max_height = nil, -- These can be integers or a float between 0 and 1.
     max_width = nil   -- Floats will be treated as percentage of your screen.
+  },
+  windows = {
+    indent = 0
   }
 })
 ```